 Brandi Bledsoe, 32, was found dead with a bag around her head on Oct.
 8, in what Cleveland police suspect was a homicide.
 The body of Sierra/Simon Bush, 18, was found in a creek near Idaho City, Idaho, on Oct.
 22, under what police termed “suspicious circumstances.”
 Noony Norwood, 30, died Nov.
 6 in a Richmond, Va., hospital, the day after she was shot.
 And India Monroe, 29, was shot to death in Newport News, Va., on Dec.
 21. Before she was buried, her long hair was shorn and she was dressed in a suit.

 Each of these apparent homicide victims was either transgender or gender-nonconforming.
 Most were trans women, and most of those, black trans women, who, according to Mic.com, constituted 72% of transgender homicide victims since 2010.
-Together with 14 others murdered in the first half of this year, these 13 are victims of trend that made 2016 the deadliest year on record for transgender people.
+Together with 14 others murdered in the first half of last year, these 13 are victims of trend that made 2016 the deadliest year on record for transgender people.

 These deaths, which due to inaccurate and incomplete reporting almost certainly constitute only a fraction of the actual toll of transgender people murdered last year, took place against the backdrop of a prominent public conversation about transgender rights.
 Progressive activists had been demanding that transgender people be allowed to use facilities aligned with their gender identity, which social conservatives responded to by ginning up fears of malevolent perverts lurking in toilet stalls.